nativelibs4java/Scalaxy/Streams/README.md

 ```

 **Caveat**: Scalaxy/Streams is an **experimental work in progress**, so:
 * Don't use it in production yet.
-If you insist on doing it, please test your code thoroughly and make sure your tests aren't compiled with it, maybe with something like this in your `build.sbt`:
+If you insist on doing it, please test your code thoroughly and make sure your tests aren't compiled with it, maybe with something (untested) like this in your `build.sbt`:
   ```
   scalacOptions in Test += "-Xplugin-disable:scalaxy-streams"
   ```
-* Be aware that optimized code might behave differently than normal code, especially with regards to side-effects: for instance, streams typically become lazy (akin to chained Iterators), so values that aren't used to compute the stream output won't be evaluated.
+* Be aware that *optimized code might behave differently* than normal code, especially with regards to side-effects: for instance, streams typically become lazy (akin to chained Iterators), so the optimization might change the number and order of side-effects (if there are any):

   ```scala
   (1 to 2).map(i => { println("first map, " + i); i })